Have you ever recommended a company to a friend? Ever discouraged a friend from going with a certain company?

 Not all customers are created equal, and you don’t want to waste any time or resources targeting a segment that will ultimately have no impact on your NPS or ROI.
 Begin by dissecting your data based on simple demographics like business size, business type, location, etc. Identify which of these segments are most important to the company’s success, which segments are the most satisfied and the least satisfied, and target your customer marketing resources accordingly.

 4. Don’t get hung up on the number.

-The Network Promoter Score is not the only customer satisfaction metric your company should be using to gauge the loyalty and satisfaction of your customers, but it’s a great place to start.
+The Net Promoter Score is not the only customer satisfaction metric your company should be using to gauge the loyalty and satisfaction of your customers, but it’s a great place to start.
 Measure NPS, act on both positive and negative feedback, engage your customers, and you’re on your way to driving growth and boosting customer lifetime value.

 Harness The Power Of Knowledge Sharing With Digital Transformation